sdfb/sdfb/README.md

     2. To populate the first time, you must comment out the following before populating (then comment back in after you are done):
         In app>models>person.rb, "validates_presence_of :display_name"

-## Code to restart localhost server if there is an error that says there are several servers running
-kill -9 $(lsof -i tcp:3000 -t)

-## Brakeman
-Brakeman is a gem that runs checks against the app to identify security flaws to use run the command 'brakeman' in the Terminal

-google any issues

-## COMMENTS AND FLAGS
-This functionality does not exist yet

 ## ENTITY NAME CHANGES
 Note that user_group_contribs is referred to as group notes